Skip to main content

 Variable declaration statements are not expressions!
 They don't return any value and can't be used inside of other expressions.
 Therefore, they don't print anything to the output.

-Use statement
+Use Statement

-You have a "use statement" to define a layout for your template.
 Here is an example of using use statement:

 @use("layouts/main")

-Use statement excepts a string literal as an argument.
-The string literal should be a path to the layout file relative to a TemplateDir parameter that you set in the config.
-For example, if you set TemplateDir to "src/templates/layouts", then you can use the layout statement like @use("main") and it will look for the layout file in "src/templates/layouts/main.tw.html".
+The @use statement accepts a string literal as its argument.
+This string literal should specify the path to the layout file relative to the TemplateDir parameter defined in the configuration.
+For example, if TemplateDir is set to "src/templates" and you have layouts directory in there, you can use the layout statement like @use("layouts/main"), and it will look for the layout file at "src/templates/layouts/main.tw".

 Understanding the @use Directive

-Insert statement
+Insert Statement

 @use("layouts/main")